mattldawson/dts/docs/integration/index.md

 example, we may be able to adapt existing capabilities for DTS integration in certain situations.

+**NOTE**: Currently, the DTS supports the transfer of **public flies only**.
+We're gathering information and starting to plan for transferring private and embargoed data, though, and we'd love to get your input, so if you're interested in this capability, please [reach out to us](mailto:engage@kbase.us)!

 ## Overview

 The DTS provides a file transfer capability whose organizational unit is